uwescience/myria-docs/myriaX.markdown

 	From smallTable as t1, smallTable as t2
 	Where t1.col2 = t2.col1;

 This query writes results back to the backend storage.
 You should be able to find the result tables in your databases.
 The table name is specified in the `DbInsert` operator, change it if you want.

-C. Download a dataset.
+* Download a dataset.

-    curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable/data
+    curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable_join_smallTable/data

 This will download the table `smallTable` in CSV format.
 JSON and TSV are also supported, to do that, specify the format like this:

-    curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable/data?format=json
+    curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable_join_smallTable/data?format=json

-#### Shutdown the cluster
+### 5. Shutdown the cluster

-A. Shutdown the whole cluster via the REST API:
+Shutdown the whole cluster via the REST API:

     curl -i localhost:8753/server/shutdown

 This will shutdown everything, including the master and all the workers.

-B. If there was an error in any query, ingesting data, etc., then the cluster might freeze and most commands that involve workers (e.g., queries, ingestion, and shutdown) would not work.
+If there was an error in any query, ingesting data, etc., then the cluster might freeze and most commands that involve workers (e.g., queries, ingestion, and shutdown) would not work.
 You can force-quit all machines:

     ./stop_all_by_force <deployment.cfg>

 This will go to all the nodes, find the master/worker processes under your username, and kill them.

 ## Using a shared-nothing cluster